radiant-desert/shapez2-multiplayer-mod/README.md

 5. Build the project.
 6. Copy the resulting `Shapez2MultiplayerMod.dll` into your `BepInEx/plugins` folder.
 7. Make sure to add the LiteNetLib.dll and Newtonsoft.Json.dll to the `BepInEx/plugins` folder aswell.
+8. Not a step but if you see errors in CMD window about SmarterStackSim you can ignore it as it doesnt affect the multiplayermod but please can someone remove the dependency of it.

 ## To run